Good Grief: Rage Against the Machine

 We ask: How might we get out of such a web that keeps us stuck as witnesses, unable to act?
 What might we do to intervene?

 I’ve seen a mom physically pull her son out of a line of rioting boys and yank the ski mask from his head, yelling at him “Take that mask off!”
-I’ve watched that mom, Toya Graham, whose name we’ve now learned, interviewed by my friend and (great!) mom Gayle King on CBS this Morning, while wondering too, “What might we do to intervene?”
+I’ve watched that mom, Toya Graham, whose name we’ve now learned, interviewed by my friend and (great!) mom Gayle King on CBS This Morning while wondering too, “What might we do to intervene?”

 I’ve watched a generation of human beings, most of them people of color, trip into a punitive prison system, rigid and rough.
 I’ve gasped for breath, as the overwhelming emotion gripping the collective consciousness is deep, deep grief.

-Grief is the normal response to sorrow, emotion and confusion that comes from losing someone or something important to you.
+Grief is the normal response to sorrow, emotion, and confusion that comes from losing someone or something important to you.
 When that loss is experienced on a community-wide basis, you have what’s known as community grief.
 We hurt.
 We are confused.
 We are longing for change, some more self-aware of what that might mean and need and be, than others.

 People in Baltimore have lost a sense of safety and trust in each other.
 Ferguson before them.
 Crown Heights before them.
 Selma, long before them.

 The hurting we see in Baltimore right now will take a long time to heal, but facing the challenge that comes in the weeks, months and years ahead is what the practical work will involve.
-Some grief will turn to satisfaction as the cops are tried and justice is service, as we watch from our place on the web.
+Some grief will turn to satisfaction as the cops are tried and justice is served, as we watch from our place on the web.

 For me, in my movie, it always starts with an invitation to change.
 I have made that invitation to my friends, and enemies alike (yes, enemies) to make a place at the table for conversation and a change plan.
 That is the only way grief gives way to hope.
 In hope, the web melts away, freeing each one of us.